daglem/reDIP-64/README.md

 To create a fully functional retro computer, i.e. with I/O which can interface with original perhiperals, physical connectors and glue logic must be added to the mix.
 This can make for some fun projects!

+Using the suggested GPIO, a fully functional custom C64 can be built using a minimum of additional components.

 ## Other FPGA projects